 In 2005, a billboard with Uklański’s photograph was installed at the intersection of Marszałkowska and Świętokrzyska streets in Warsaw.
 Two weeks after the image appeared, John Paul II died.
 The billboard became a memorial site where mourners left candles and flowers.

-Artur Żmijewski – Catastrophe
+‘Catastrophe’ by Artur Żmijewski

 The curator of Late Polishness writes:

-With his camera ready at hand, the artist took to the streets of Warsaw in the days that followed the ill-fated flight, documenting unfiltered public response to the trauma, while wandering through demonstrations, vigils and common prayers.
+With his camera ready at hand, the artist took to the streets of Warsaw in the days that followed the ill-fated flight, documenting unfiltered public response to the trauma, while wandering through demonstrations, vigils, and common prayers.
 Although the catastrophe itself quickly became a matter of political dispute, Żmijewski is far from taking sides.
 Keeping his distance, he is simply watching the rituals, listening to people talk about the crash, observing the society struggling to articulate this collective shock.

-Sources: artmuseum.pl, ninateka.pl, 1944.pl, culture.pl, press materials, author’s own materials; originally written in Polish by Agnieszka Sural, 09 May 2017, translated by AGA, 27 Jun 2017
+Originally written in Polish by Agnieszka Sural, 9 May 2017; translated by AGA, 27 Jun 2017